 Orko walks past the shops, emerging at Golpark, which is not really a park – it’s a little garden at a traffic roundabout, with an iron fence around it.
 There’s a sweet shop at the corner of the roundabout.
 Orko casts about for loose change in his pockets; he’s hungry.
 A roshogolla, unlike the parks and roads with their delusions of grandeur, is exactly what it claims to be: a little ball of a sweetmeat swimming in a puddle of sugar syrup.
 Orko gulps it down, leaving the stainless-steel bowl in the sink.

 Orko, a young and motherless boy lives with his father.
 His characterization captures the reader’s attention from the very beginning, living his life as does with a different lens, that of a child watching the world and learning things anew about it often.

-Everyone in Orko’s life, from his childhood friend Urmi to his father Nandan Sengupta, try and influence his opinions, and he is left forced to grapple with not just his own thoughts and confusions, but also their expectations from him.
+Everyone in Orko’s life, from his childhood friend Urmi to his father Nandan Sengupta, tries and influence his opinions, and he is left forced to grapple with not just his own thoughts and confusion, but also their expectations of him.

-While his father forces him to go to football classes to play a ‘team sport’ or when his teachers insist that him having only girls as friends is odd and not good for him, it adds to his confusion about why those are determined as wrong, forcing him to go against his desires, trying to will the queerness out of him without alluding to that directly.
+When his father forces him to go to football classes to play a ‘team sport’ or when his teachers insist that his having only girls as friends is odd and not good for him, it adds to his confusion about why those are determined as wrong, forcing him to go against his desires, trying to will the queerness out of him without alluding to that directly.

 Fern Road deals with a sensitive subject in a bold manner.
 The treatment of the LGBTQ community and the description of the way they identify themselves, trying to overcome the inhibitions and societal stigma has been done with nuance.